Reading Time

 Step 1: evaluation of current processes

 Before implementing game-based assessments, it’s crucial to evaluate your existing recruitment and selection processes.
 This helps you understand where game-based assessments would fit best and what adjustments are needed.
+Important questions to answer during this step include:

 Step 2: selecting the right assessments